marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "stroke method"}}

-We draw a ((quadratic curve)) from the left to the right, with (60,10) as control point, and then draw two ((line)) segments going through that control point and back to the start of the line.
+We draw a ((quadratic curve)) from the left to the right, with (60,10) as the control point, and then draw two ((line)) segments going through that control point and back to the start of the line.
 The result somewhat resembles a _((Star Trek))_ insignia.
 You can see the effect of the control point: the lines leaving the lower corners start off in the direction of the control point and then ((curve)) toward their target.

 {{index canvas, "bezierCurveTo method"}}

 The `bezierCurveTo` method draws a similar kind of curve.
-Instead of a single ((control point)), this method has two—one for each of the ((line))'s endpoints.
+Instead of a single ((control point)), this method has two—one for each of the ((line))'s end points.
 Here is a similar sketch to illustrate the behavior of such a curve:

 ```{lang: html}
 <canvas></canvas>